Business Environmental Risk Management: An Introduction

 Environmental regulations commingle science and public policy.
-While science can determine how much of a pollutant is in the water or air at any point in time, it is public value judgments that determine whether that amount is considered to impair the quality of the environment.
+Science can determine how much of a pollutant is in the water or air at any point in time, but it is public value judgments that determine whether that amount is considered to impair the quality of the environment.
 Involvement in both the scientific and public policy realms of environmental regulations can be a way of managing business environmental risk.

-When a regulation is promulgated, it must be open to public comment.
+When a new regulation is made public, it must be open to public comment.
 During this period, all interested parties can express their views of the proposed regulations.
 These comments are considered by the regulatory agency before the rule is finalized.
 By submitting thoughtful comments regarding the incentives farmers face and how the proposed regulations are likely to be implemented in light of those incentives, farmers can help regulatory agencies design and put in place programs that are likely to have the desired outcomes.

 State and federal governments have various programs designed to provide technical and financial assistance to landowners.
-While the broad objectives of these programs are established by the government, many of the programs require local citizen boards to determine local priorities.
-By serving on these boards, farmers can help to ensure that the priorities that are of greatest consequence to agriculture in their area can be targeted for these funds.
+Although the broad objectives of these programs are established by the government, many of the programs require local citizen boards to determine local priorities.
+By serving on these boards, farmers can help to ensure that the priorities of greatest consequence to agriculture in their area can be targeted for these funds.

 The importance of business environmental risk management

-A major problem with regulations to reduce environmental risk is that policy makers often work under administrative directives that reduce their flexibility in accounting for differences in local conditions.
+A major problem with regulations to reduce environmental risk is that policymakers often work under administrative directives that reduce their flexibility in accounting for differences in local conditions.
 Specific national-scope management practices are enacted without consideration for local circumstances or conditions.
 It might happen that a generic practice is prescribed when local conditions warrant another approach.